Do you want to add nesting herbs to your flock’s daily routine? Not sure which ones are best for your hens? Unsure about what your flock really needs?

 - Rose petals (great scent)

 Flowers or Petals?

 You can use the whole flower or just the petals.
 Either is fine!
 For lavender and chamomile, I use the whole flower since they’re so small.
-I also use the entire calendula flower because the petals are very light, and blow away easily.
-The chickens can still pluck the petals off the flower.
+I also use the entire calendula flower because the petals are very light, and blow away easily if they are separated.
+Rather, the chickens can pluck the petals off the flower.

-Rose petals are a bit heavier and bulkier, so using the petals is easiest (in my option).
-While the whole flower is very pretty, it’s harder for chickens to pick at.
+Rose petals are a bit heavier and bulkier, so using the petals is easiest (in my opinion).
+While the whole flower is very pretty, it’s harder for chickens to pick at if whole.
 The petals also look like spots of red among the other herbs, which is visually attractive to chickens.
 In my experience, hens are more likely to interact with rose petals versus the whole flower.